ChristianKohler/PathIntellisense/README.md

 ### BaseUrl

 Pathintellisense uses the ts.config.compilerOptions.baseUrl as a mapping.
 So no need to define it twice.
-There is no support for paths at the moment.

 For example: